TheGrum/renderview/README.md

 Build with -tags "gio nogtk2" to use the Gio backend.

+#### Fyne

+Fyne is a Material-design influenced GUI package for Go.
+RenderView on the Fyne backend supports automatic parameter editing widget generation in addition to the interactive image.

+Build with -tags "fyne nogtk2" to use the Fyne backend.

 #### go-gtk

 go-gtk is a functional CGo based GTK2 binding.
 RenderView on the go-gtk backend supports automatic parameter editing widget generation in addition to the interactive image.